Medicare can be complicated. Explore our guides to basic coverage, supplement plans, Medicare Advantage, and more.

 Pet Insurance can be complicated.
 Explore our guides to basic coverage, end-of-life plans, chronic health conditions, and more.

-Home insurance policies can be confusing at times.
-However, by taking a deeper look at the different types of home insurance policy types can help take the confusion out of the insurance shopping process.
+Home insurance can be confusing at times.
+However, our guide to the different types of home insurance can help take the confusion out of the shopping process.

 Navigating the home insurance market is made easier by a series of eight standard policy types, numbered from HO-1 to HO-8.
 Each type shares common features so you can easily find policies that suit your situation and compare deals.
 Remember though that these are simply broad categories of policy so you’ll always need to look at the specific details of each policy to make sure it’s right for you.